pm8k/django-wedding-website/README.md

 - A responsive, single-page traditional wedding website
 - A complete guest management application
-- Email framework for sending save the dates
 - Email framework for invitations and built in RSVP system
 - Guest dashboard